Atlantis-Ecosystem-Model/Atlantis_example_and_instructions/README.md

    * Total discards per species.
 *  **ANNAGEBIO.nc**
-This output provides abundance in each annual age class (Numbers at age per species) *Note*
+This output provides abundance in each annual age class (Numbers at age per species)

+*Note*
-> so mapped from Atlantis "age class" which can contain multiple years to true annual age classes).
+> So mapped from Atlantis "age class" which can contain multiple years to true annual age classes).

 *  **ANNAGECATCH.nc**